Sisters in Crime

-Ahead of She Kilda 2011, the Australian Women Crime Writers’ Convention, the Wheeler Centre welcomes some of Australia’s leading crime writers.
-They discuss why there’s such an appetite for women’s crime writing.
-Honey Brown, Lindy Cameron, Kerry Greenwood and Angela Savage – four writers at different stages of their careers – discuss all things criminally unladylike.
+Ahead of She Kilda 2011 - the Australian Women Crime Writers’ Convention - the Wheeler Centre welcomed some of Australia’s leading crime writers.
+This criminally good panel discussed why there’s such an appetite for women’s crime writing.
+Honey Brown, Lindy Cameron, Kerry Greenwood and Angela Savage – four writers at different stages of their careers – explored all manner of topics criminally unladylike.

 Lindy Cameron is the author of the Bryn Gideon and Kit O'Malley series as well as true crime.
 Before plunging into the world of make-believe, Lindy worked as a journalist and a book editor.
 She also wrote some primary school history texts and a card game book for kids.